Tableau Server External Repository

 Licence Management

-To enable this feature, you must first activate the Advanced Management product keys on Tableau Server.
+To enable this feature, you must first activate Advanced Management on Tableau Server.
 For more information, see About Tableau Advanced Management on Tableau Server.
-If you don’t have the Advanced Management keys activated or if the licences is expired, you will see the following behaviour:
+If you don’t have Advanced Management or if the licence has expired, you will see the following behaviour:

 • If you try to configure Tableau Server to use external repository during installation, you will see an error message, but you will be able to continue the installation and Tableau Server Repository will be installed locally.
 For single server installations, the repository is installed on the same machine as Tableau Server.
 For multi-node installations, the repository is installed on one of the nodes of your Tableau Server cluster.

 • If you are already using an external Tableau Server Repository on your Tableau Server installation, and the Advanced Management licence expires, the server will fail on restart.
-If you no longer have a valid Advanced Management licence, but have a valid Tableau Server licence, you will still be able to create a backup.
-You can also migrate the external repository to local repository which does not require the Advanced Management licence, to get your server up and running again.
+If you no longer have Advanced Management capabilities, but have a valid Tableau Server licence, you will still be able to create a backup.
+You can also migrate the external repository to a local repository which does not require Advanced Management to get your server up and running again.
 For more information on how to migrate from external repository to local repository, see Re-Configure Tableau Server Repository.

 Supported Migration Scenarios